michaelglass/integrity-website/src/integrity.markdown

         $ integrity install --heroku ~www-data/integrity
         $ cd ~www-data/integrity

+3. Git-ify it.

+        $ git init && git add . && git commit -am "Initial import"

+4. Heroku-ify it.
+        $ heroku create

-3. Edit the `:base_uri` option in `integrity-config.rb` (or add it if necessary).
+5. Edit the `:base_uri` option in `integrity-config.rb` (or add it if necessary).
 It should now look something like this:

         require "rubygems"
         gem "integrity"